home-assistant/architecture/adr/0005-code-formatting.md

 - Flake8: we set `max-line-length = 88` and `ignore = E501, W503` to `setup.cfg`.
 - Pylint: we disable `bad-continuation` on `pylintrc`

+On initial step, we create one big PR they change the format again codebase (tests/homeassistant).